dustinjoe/Deepfakes-Audio-Materials/README.md

 # Selected-Deepfakes-Audio-Materials [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 A curated, but probably biased and incomplete, list of awesome Deepfakes resources specially selected for audios.
+Even though this is a selected collection that cannot cover all relevant materials, we are trying to make this repo more self-contained.

 This collection is enlightened by the work of a general deepfake material collection from (https://github.com/datamllab/awesome-deepfakes-materials).
 As both deep learning and deepfakes are evolving fast these days, feel like it would be somehow helpful to create a separate repo here to collect materials on Deepfake audios.